BercikOndrej/web-palivo-sedlacek/README.md

 9. Before deployment from Github repo we must create `deploy key` on server and configure our Github project to permit cloning with this key
     - `ssh-keygen -t ed25519 -C "GitHub Deploy Key"`
     - `cat ~/.ssh/id_ed25519.pub` and copy the key into the clipboard
-    - put the key into `Settings > Deploy Keys`
+    - Put the key into `Settings > Deploy Keys`

 10. Now we can clone our project to our server

 11. After cloning we can get our first certificate
     - `docker-compose run --rm certbot /opt/certify-init.sh` -> start certbot to get and download our certificate
-    - after that container ends and our certificate is ready for use
+    - After that container ends and our certificate is ready for use

 12. Then we need start our app via HTTPS
     - `docker-compose down`